FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 Magic links are a type of passwordless authentication in which FusionAuth sends a secure, one time, timebound encoded code to a user.
 This code is usually delivered via email but it can also be sent through any other transport mechanism.

-Using magic links can ease a user’s sign-in experience because the ownership and access to the code is considered proof of who they are.
+Using magic links can ease a user’s sign-in experience because the ownership of the code is proof of who they are.
 No other information is needed and the user can click the link and be logged in, as if by magic.

-An additional security benefit to passwordless login is that users are unable to use the same password across different websites or applications, implicitly protecting them—and you—against illicit access to your system in the case of data breaches.
+An additional security benefit to passwordless like this login is that users are unable to use the same password across different websites or applications, implicitly protecting them, and you, against illicit access to your system in the case of data breaches.

 ## Installing and Configuring FusionAuth Using Docker Compose

 There are a [number of ways](/docs/v1/tech/installation-guide/) you can get up and running with FusionAuth on your system.
 If you have Docker installed on your system, the best choice is to use Docker and Docker Compose.
-This method has an added benefit if you plan to use FusionAuth in a Docker-compatible environment.

 You can follow the guide [here](/docs/v1/tech/getting-started/5-minute-docker) to get started.

-If you already have Docker installed on your system, you can run the following command to install and run FusionAuth.
+If you already have Docker installed on your system, run the following command to install and run FusionAuth.

 ```bash
 curl -o docker-compose.yml https://raw.githubusercontent.com/FusionAuth/fusionauth-containers/master/docker/fusionauth/docker-compose.yml